hyper-potato/hyper-potato.github.io/content/posts/2019-10-06-Car-Evaluation-Using-Machine-Learning.md

   </thead>
   <tbody>
     <tr>
-      <th>0</th>
-      <td>0.974952</td>
-      <td>0.811175</td>
-      <td>0.955684</td>
-      <td>0.763006</td>
-      <td>0.971098</td>
+      <td>0.974</td>
+      <td>0.81</td>
+      <td>0.96</td>
+      <td>0.76</td>
+      <td>0.986</td>
     </tr>
   </tbody>
 </table>

 </div>

 __Conclusion__
-rbf SVM Classifier and Random Forest Classifier are roughly equally suitable models for this classification context, however, be aware that Random Forest tends to show overfitting, and accuracy won't get better with trees growing or features reduction.
+SVM rbf Classifier and Random Forest are roughly equally suitable models for this classification context, however, be aware that Random Forest tends to show overfitting, and accuracy won't get better with trees growing or features reduction.

-We are able to achieve 98.6% weighted accuracy with this model
+We are able to achieve 98.6% weighted accuracy with this model.

 -- END --